polymode/polymode/readme.md

-## What is polymode?
+## Overview

-Polymode is a new emacs package that offers support for multiple major modes inside a single emacs buffer.
+Polymode is an emacs package that offers support for multiple major modes inside a single emacs buffer.
 It is lightweight and fully object oriented, specifically designed for quick addition of new polymodes.

 Technically speaking, polymode doesn't keep its modes in a single emacs buffer but in several indirect buffers, actually as many as different modes are there